Road Trip from Charleston, SC to New Orleans

 The Coastal Route

-Best places to stop between Charleston and New Orleans
+Best places to stop between Charleston, SC and New Orleans

 While both the road trip routes between Charleston and New Orleans are just about drivable in a day, we certainly recommend making some stops along the way.